syncfusion-content/blazor-docs/blazor/scheduler/context-menu.md

 # Context Menu in Blazor Scheduler Component

-The context menu can be displayed on work cells and appointments of Scheduler by making use of the `ContextMenu` control manually from the application end.
-In the following code example, context menu control is being added from sample end and set its target as `Scheduler` and the target element is got by using `GetTargetCellAsync` public method in Blazor.
+The context menu can be displayed on work cells, resource cells and appointments of Scheduler by making use of the `ContextMenu` control manually from the application end.
+In the following code example, context menu control is being added from sample end and set its target as `Scheduler` and the target element is got by using `GetElementInfoAsync` public method in Blazor.

 On Scheduler cells, the menu items can be displayed such as `New Event`, `New Recurring Event` and `Today` option.
 For appointments, its related options can be displayed such as `Edit Event` and `Delete Event`.
+For resource cells, the related resource cell information can be displayed.
 The default event window can be opened for appointment creation and editing using the `OpenEditorAsync` method of Scheduler.

 The deletion of appointments can be done by using the `DeleteEventAsync` public method.
 Also, the `SelectedDate` property can be used to navigate between different dates.